pmkruyen/dearscholar/app/filestructure.md

 |type | Question type| On of the following *YN* (Yes/No question), *OQ* (Open Question), *MC* (Multiple Choice Question, currently supports only 5-point scales), or *SL* (Slider Question, currently supports only range sliders on a scale from 0 to 100).|
 |question | Question text|  |
 |footer | Optional question footer text |  |

+*Note*.
+Html markup language can be used, for example, to include headings, paragraphs, and bold fonts (i.e., in the question text).

 ## 6-9) four response tables
 Lastly, four empty response tables (responseTableModuleA, responseTableModuleB, responseTableModuleC, responseTableModuleD)  in which respondents' data is stored, one table for each module.
 Each of these four tables has the following columns, each row represents a seperate response entry: